awsdocs/aws-cost-management-user-guide/doc_source/edit-aispl-payment-method.md

 1. After your payment is verified, you're redirected to your account page, which shows a success message at the top\.

-## Enable recurring payments<a name="aispl-enable-recurring-sec"></a>

-You can use the console to enable recurring payments for your account\.

-HDFC, SBI, and Axis Bank don't support recurring payments or auto\-charge on their debit cards\.
-However, customers can still use these debit cards to make manual payments\.<a name="aispl-enable-recurring"></a>

-**To enable recurring payments for your AISPL account**

-1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

-1. In the navigation pane, choose **Payment Methods**\.

-1. Above your credit cards, select the **Recurring payments for default payments enabled\.** check box\.

 ## Remove a payment method<a name="aispl-remove-credit-sec"></a>

 You can use the console to remove a credit card from your account\.<a name="aispl-remove-credit"></a>